4L Trophy

 The 4L Trophy is a yearly humanitarian rally across the Moroccan desert.
 Established in 1997 upon the initiative of Jean-Jacques Rey, it is organised by Desertours in a partnership with ESC Rennes School of Business.
-The rally can only be joined by students with Renault 4 cars.
+The rally can only be joined by those under 29 years of age with Renault 4 cars.
 Its objective is to provide children with school supplies.

 Its thousands of participants deliver about 80 tons of school furniture in Morocco after driving 6,000 km (3,728 mi) from departure sites in Bordeaux and Paris.
 2017 marked the 20th anniversary of the 4L Trophy, counting 2,900 participants from 15 countries.

 Presentation

 Humanitarian Dimension

 The objective of the event is schooling 3000 Moroccan children, that is why each team aims at delivering 50 kg of school equipment.

 Each year more than 50 tons of school supplies are brought in Morocco.
 One part is given to the Moroccan League for the Protection of Children in Fez and the other part is distributed in schools along the route.

 There is a strong relationship that has been developed between the rally and different associations, for instance with the association "Enfant du désert" (children in the desert).
 The association was created to encourage education for kids living in this particularly poor region of Morocco.
 Each year, children and students meet in the camping area and students gives the results of their materials rising to the association and play with the children.
 There is an official list of what students are supposed to bring.
 The main elements that are expected are school and sports materials but also medication.
 According to the rally organization, “Enfant du désert” got €33,665 from the participants and Deloitte and 20000 children will benefit this year from equipment gathered by participants in the rally.

 Another partnership with “Rire médecin” has been created in 2013 for the first time.
 Students were asked to give money and to support some actions for this association that aims to support children who are currently in hospital by providing them with games, activities and so on.
 Participants in the rally have been asked to wear a clown red nose.
 This video has then been promoted by different media to advertise this association and raise funds.